 - We can sympathize with others, but that’s about it.
 We can understand what they are going through, but we tend to lack any deeper connection.

 - We have the best of intentions, but at this level, we tend to understand the issue only from our own perspective.

 At the Connection level:

-Compassion is moving Comprehension and Connection into action.
-Through compassion:
+Collaboration is moving Comprehension and Connection into Compassionate Action.
+Through Collaboration:

 The story of Greg Smith and Amy Jo helps to illustrate how powerful this approach is.

 Both Greg and Amy Jo live in Orlando.
 Amy Jo was homeless, and Greg passed her on the street every day on his way to work.
 Greg introduced himself, and they started meeting for monthly lunches.
 As trust grew, Greg learned that Amy Jo’s biggest issue wasn’t hunger.
 It was that she couldn’t read… and we all know what a detriment that is to finding a job.
 So, Greg taught her to read.